University Staff Directory The University of Adelaide Australia

 Email paul.grbin@adelaide.edu.au

-In 2001 The University of Adelaide appointed Paul Grbin, and along with Associate Professor Vladimir Jiranek, they form the Wine Microbiology and Microbial Biotechnology Group within the School of Agriculture, Food & Wine.
+In 2018 Paul Grbin was appointed the Head Winemaker located at the Hickinboth Roseworth Wine Science Laboratory, Waite Campus.
+In 2001 along with Professor Vladimir Jiranek, they formed the Wine Microbiology and Microbial Biotechnology Group within the School of Agriculture, Food & Wine.

-The research conducted within this group is principally funded through the Grape and Wine Research & Development Corporation (GWRDC) and the Australian Research Council (ARC) with strong support from the Faculty of Sciences and the School of Agriculture, Food and Wine.
+The research conducted within this group is principally funded through the Australian Grape and Wine Authority (AGWA) and the Australian Research Council (ARC) with strong support from the Faculty of Sciences and the School of Agriculture, Food and Wine.

 Research Goals

 Our group is devoted to new grape and wine microbiology and biotechnology initiatives to bring long-term benefits to the Australia wine industry.
-In late 2008 we relocated to the new Wine Innovation Cluster (WIC) situated on the Waite campus.
+We are located in the Wine Innovation Cluster (WIC) situated on the Waite campus.
 This state-of-the-art facility brings together all partners on the Waite campus that are devoted to research for the Australian wine industry.
-The partners include AWRI, CSIRO, SARDI and PROVISOR.
+The partners include AWRI, CSIRO and SARDI .
 The critical mass of personnel coupled with research infrastructure is unique in Australia and allows for rapid targeted viticulture and oenology research to address industry needs.

 Research Opportunities